Primary transcript: R-loops

 R-loops are formed during transcription.
 An R-loop is a three-stranded nucleic acid structure containing a DNA-RNA hybrid region and an associated non-template single-stranded DNA.
 Actively transcribed regions of DNA often form R-loops that are vulnerable to DNA damage.
 Introns reduce R-loop formation and DNA damage in highly expressed yeast genes.

+Transcription stress

+DNA damages arise in each cell, every day, with the number of damages in each cell reaching tens to hundreds of thousands, and such DNA damages can impede primary transcription.
+The process of gene expression itself is a source of endogenous DNA damages resulting from the susceptibility of single-stranded DNA to damage.
+Other sources of DNA damage are conflicts of the primary transcription machinery with the DNA replication machinery, and the activity of certain enzymes such as topoisomerases and base excision repair enzymes.
+Even though these processes are tightly regulated and are usually accurate, occasionally they can make mistakes and leave behind DNA breaks that drive chromosomal rearrangements or cell death.

 RNA processing

 Transcription, a highly regulated phase in gene expression, produces primary transcripts.
 However, transcription is only the first step which should be followed by many modifications that yield functional forms of RNAs.
 Otherwise stated, the newly synthesized primary transcripts are modified in several ways to be converted to their mature, functional forms to produce different proteins and RNAs such as mRNA, tRNA, and rRNA.

 Processing

 The basic primary transcript modification process is similar for tRNA and rRNA in both eukaryotic and prokaryotic cells.
 On the other hand, primary transcript processing varies in mRNAs of prokaryotic and eukaryotic cells.
 For example, some prokaryotic bacterial mRNAs serve as templates for synthesis of proteins at the same time they are being produced via transcription.
 Alternatively, pre-mRNA of eukaryotic cells undergo a wide range of modifications prior to their transport from the nucleus to cytoplasm where their mature forms are translated.
 These modifications are responsible for the different types of encoded messages that lead to translation of various types of products.
 Furthermore, primary transcript processing provides a control for gene expression as well as a regulatory mechanism for the degradation rates of mRNAs.
 The processing of pre-mRNA in eukaryotic cells includes 5' capping, 3' polyadenylation, and alternative splicing.